Experimental confirmation of the magnetic ordering transition induced by an electronic structure change in the metallic triangular antiferromagnet Co$_{1/3}$TaS$_2$: Results

 The drastic change of the electronic structure from UD-CTS to OD-CTS induced by the small amount of additional Co intercalants is definitely beyond a simple Fermi level tuning effect, and we argue that it is qualitatively explained by introducing electron correlation effects mediated by Co$_4$S$_{18}$ tripods in OD-CTS.
 An additional Co intercalant more than 1/3 moles per formula unit occupies a vacant Co site with $z$=c/4 or 3c/4 (the 2$d$ Wyckoff position in the space group $P6_322$) in a Co layer as illustrated in Fig.~\ref{fig1}(c), which forms a Co$_4$S$_{18}$ tripod.\cite{PPark_npjQM} Once the system hosts Co$_4$S$_{18}$ tripods, they are expected to induce additional interaction channels in the electronic structure and in the magnetic structure, respectively.
 Since a Co atom occupies the center of a trigonal anti-prismatic S$_6$ octahedron with $D_{3d}$ symmetry, the Co 3$d$ orbitals are split into three manifolds e$^{\pi}_{g}$, a$_{1g}$, and e$^{\sigma}_{g}$ as shown in Fig.~\ref{fig4}(a).
 A simple perturbative estimate of the crystal-field energy splitting, based on the atomic positions obtained from diffraction refinements,\cite{PPark_npjQM} yields an energy difference $\Delta$ between a$_{1g}$ and e$^{\pi}_{g}$ states of approximately 0.31 of the total crystal field splitting $10Dq$.
 Then, a divalent Co cat-ion with seven 3$d$ electrons has half-filled e$^{\sigma}_{g}$ and a$_{1g}$ states with a high spin configuration $S$=3/2.
 The distance between the nearest Co ions in a tripod is 3.31 \AA, which is the second shortest bonding in the system.\cite{PPark_PRB} At this distance, direct overlap between Co 3$d$ orbitals is non-negligible.
 Within a tripod, the central Co 3$d$ orbitals hybridize equally with those of the three corner Co atoms, with a coupling strength $V_{dd}$.
 Because hybridization among the corner Co sites is negligible, the Co cluster in the tripod forms one bonding, two non-bonding, and one anti-bonding state per 3$d$ orbital, resulting in an energy gain of $\sqrt{3}V_{dd}$.
-If the bonding energy lowering $\sqrt{3}V_{dd}$ exceeds the crystal-field splitting $\Delta$, an electron from the e$^{\pi}_{g}$ level transfers into the bonding a$_{1g}$ state, as illustrated in Fig.~\ref{fig4}(b).
-Another electron from the e$^{\pi}_{g}$ states may occupy the non-bonding a$_{1g}$ level depending on the energy of the anti-bonding e$^{\pi}_{g}$ states.
-In the band structure, this direct bonding leads to partially filled bands with predominat Co 3$d$ a$_{1g}$ character, which explains the appearance of the $\delta$ band electron pocket at the K point.
+If the bonding energy gain $\sqrt{3}V_{dd}$ exceeds the on-site Coulomb energy cost in e$^{\sigma}_{g}$ or a$_{1g}$ states, electrons in the e$^{\sigma}_{g}$ or $a_{1g}$ levels form spin-singlet bonding states, as illustrated in Fig.~\ref{fig4}(b).
+In the band structure, this direct bonding leads to a down-shift of Co character bands, which explains the appearance of the $\delta$ band electron pocket at the K point.
 This argument is also consistent with the observation that the change in the electronic structure appears dominantly only in the $\delta$ bands.
-Since these are derived from Co $d$-$d$ interactions, bands with strong Co 3$d$ characters are most strongly affected.
+Since these are derived from Co $d$-$d$ interactions, bands with strong Co 3$d$ characters are effectively affected.
 As is shown in Fig.~\ref{fig3}(a1), all conduction bands exhibit enhanced Co contributions near M and K points, while the Co 3$d$ weight is reduced near $\Gamma$ point.
 Because the conduction band minimum of the $\delta$ band is located at K, it is qualitatively parallel with the observed behavior.